solomontmathew/HealthChatAssistant/README.md

 Please note that clicking reset chat does not actually reset the chat, it resets the chat log.conversation memory, but reloading the website will keep the previous prompts and text.

+When downloading chat log, you must enter more than two prompts for the json file to be populated.